 Your accountant can also advise you on how to document your business expenses.
 They’ll be able to tell you how long you’ll need to hold onto your receipts in case you get audited.

 How Much Is My Business Worth?

 Knowing how much your business is worth is important even if you’re not trying to sell it.
-Getting a valuation done can help you understand which aspects of your company are creating the most value, like your marketing strategy or R&D department.
-As a result, you’ll have a better idea of where to focus your efforts in order to maximize your profits.
+Getting a valuation done can help you understand which aspects of your company create the most value, like your marketing strategy or R&D department.
+As a result, you’ll have a better idea of where to focus your efforts to maximize your profits.